fullstackseb/fullstackseb/README.md

 Here are some quick facts about myself and my work:

-- 🔭 I’m currently working on creating my own Quiz App with React
+- 🔭 I’m currently working on creating my own Trello clone with React
-- 🌱 I’m currently learning Node.js and MongoDB
+- 🌱 I’m currently learning Node.js and MongoDB and always improve in handling the CLI and Linux (Ubuntu)
 - 🤔 I’m always looking to learn new skills

 - 💬 Ask me about interesting projects & every sport you can imagine